impingping/DBDrilling/SqlBasicQA.md

 **Q:** Assumed the login information is stored in the DB, will it be important for the DB to supple lots of connection at the same time?
 **A:** This question should be understood from a different angle.
 **Q:** Does login information go through these processes: front-end application forwards the username/password to backend application through a HTTP request, load balancer will dispatch this request to one of back-end servers.
 The selected backend server will communicate with one of the databases.
-**A:**: It all depends on how system gets set up.
+**A:** It all depends on how system gets set up.
 The concurrent access to multiple replicated DBs can be handled by the load balancer.

 **Q:** What type of engine exist in MySQL?
 What is the difference?
 **A:** InnoDB, MyISAM, Memory, CSV, etc.